cysouw/diathesis/text/c12_zuInfinitive.md

 ### *gehören+zu‑In­fi­ni­tiv* Obligation {#sec:zuinfinitive-gehoren}

 The construction *gehören+zu‑In­fi­ni­tiv* expressed an obligation [@next].
 It can be attested sporadically in older German texts with a modal meaning of 'to ought to do something' [@lasch2018: 177--181].
 This construction disappears from the DWDS corpus around 1800.
-The example below is from a 19th century collection of proverbs, which are typically in retaining extinct grammatical constructions.
+The example below is from a 19th century collection of proverbs, which typically retain extinct grammatical constructions.
 The few attested examples indicate that it was a coherent construction.

 ::: ex
 Den Kauffleuthen vnd Bawren gehört zu trawen vnd glauben zu halten mit dem grossen hauffen.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
 Bd.
 2. Leipzig, 1870.]